-Hardesty Hall was constructed on the site of surface parking and the old student center, Holmes Hall.
-The structure compensates for the removal of Holmes by replacing it with a building that blends living, learning and student services in a single complex.
+Hardesty Hall blends living, learning and student services in a single location for the University of Tulsa.
 The building’s close proximity to the Allen Chapman Activity Center and the College of Engineering and Natural Sciences consolidates academic, student services and leisure functions in the northeast campus quadrant.

 The new Holmes Student Center reflects the University of Tulsa’s commitment to their international student community.
 The International Student Services (ISS) Center consolidates functions that were previously dispersed across campus, including classrooms and tutorial spaces, as well as ISS faculty and administrative offices.